 Labor and Delivery

-Labor and Birth Planning Appointment
+Schedule a Labor and Birth Planning Appointment

 In preparation for your upcoming stay at Altru’s Family Birthing Center, you and your family are encouraged to schedule a birth planning appointment.
-At your appointment, you and your partner and/or family members will meet with one of our registered nurses or clinical nurse specialist who will help you personalize your birth plan.
+At your appointment, you and your partner and/or family members will meet with one of our registered nurses or clinical nurse specialists who will help you personalize your birth plan.

-You will be able to...
+You will be able to:

-- Learn more about what to expect in labor and following your baby’s birth
+- Learn more about what to expect in labor and following your baby’s birth.

-- Learn about our infant security plan designed to keep you and your baby safe during your stay
+- Learn about our infant security plan designed to keep you and your baby safe during your stay.

-- Sign in to MyChart
+- Sign in to MyChart.

-- Select the Visits - "My Delivery” tab
+- Select the Visits—“My Delivery” tab.

-- Enter your due date and verify your information
+- Enter your due date and verify your information.

-- Referrals are also available for Home Visitation, Developmental Newborn Screening and Military Families Support
+- Enter your information in the Pre-delivery History Database: Newborn Database, Birth Certificate, Referrals for Home Visitation, Developmental Newborn Screening and Military Families Support.

-To arrange your appointment, please call 701.780.3700.
-You may also schedule your own appointment in MyChart.
-Appointments are available Monday through Friday, 8:30 a.m. - 3:30 p.m. and are generally one hour in length.
+To arrange an appointment via phone, call 701.780.3700.
+Appointments are available Monday through Friday, from 8:30 a.m. to 3:30 p.m., and usually last one hour.

 Signs of Labor

-We offer several choices to help make this a special birth experience for you and your partner.
+We offer several choices to help make this a special birth experience for you and your partner: